 Ford GoBike is the Bay Area's bike share system.
 Bay Area Bike Share was introduced in 2013 as a pilot program for the region, with 700 bikes and 70 stations across San Francisco and San Jose.
-By the end of 2018, Ford GoBike will grow to 7,000 bikes across San Francisco, the East Bay and San Jose.
+Once expansion is complete, Ford GoBike will grow to 7,000 bikes across San Francisco, the East Bay and San Jose.

 Ford GoBike, like other bike share systems, consists of a fleet of specially designed, sturdy and durable bikes that are locked into a network of docking stations throughout the city.
 The bikes can be unlocked from one station and returned to any other station in the system, making them ideal for one-way trips.
 People use bike share to commute to work or school, run errands, get to appointments or social engagements and more.
 It's a fun, convenient and affordable way to get around.